bhataasim1/iust3rdsem/Assignment 3 OOPS C++/README.md

 3) Write a function called _zeroSmaller()_ that is passed two int arguments by reference and then sets the smaller of the two numbers to 0.
 Write a _main()_ program to exercise this function.

 4) Write a function that takes two Distance values as arguments and returns the larger one.
 Include a *_main()_* program that accepts two Distance values from the user, compares them, and displays the larger.
 (See the RETSTRC program for hints.)

+5) Write a function called _hms_to_secs()_ that takes three int values—for _hours, minutes, and seconds_ —as arguments, and returns the equivalent time in _seconds (type long)_.
+Create a program that exercises this function by repeatedly obtaining a time value in hours, minutes, and seconds from the user (_format 12:59:59_), calling the function, and displaying the value of _seconds_ it returns.